DragosDumitras/DragosDumitras.github.io/README.md

 - `Command + Control + Space`

-📝 What I learn:
+## 📝 What I learn:

--I learned to write events.
+- I learned to write events.
--I learned to listen to general clicks on menu without putting more events.
+- I learned to listen to general clicks on menu without putting more events.